-- Thumb sucking.
 While thumb sucking is a phase for most of us, some kids might engage in the habit a little longer.
-And when this happens, it can severely impact how their teeth develop.
-Children who actively suck their thumb even after their teeth erupt may have protruding teeth as a result of the action.
+And when this happens, it can severely impact how their teeth develop or even be a major cause of malocclusions and dental infections.
+Children who actively suck their thumb after their teeth erupt may have protruding teeth as a result of the action.

-- Mouth breathing.
-While they’re still young, your child might be susceptible to a whole host of allergies.
-Which makes it challenging to breathe nasally.
+While they’re still young, your child might be susceptible to a whole host of allergies, which makes it challenging to breathe nasally.
 For the most part, you can quickly treat mouth breathing by clearing up their allergies.
 But if your child continues to breathe through their mouths, this can affect the development of their face and teeth.

 Now that we know what forces can disrupt your proper mouth growth, how can you counteract this with proper oral posture?

-- Remind them to keep their mouths closed at all times.
+- Remind them to keep their mouths closed when not in use.
 This also encourages them to breathe through their nose instead of their mouth.

-- Keep your tongue at the roof of your mouth—as opposed to the bed—can also encourage the proper alignment of your jaws.
+- Advise your kids to keep their tongue at the roof of their mouth—as opposed to the bed or pushing at the back of the teeth.
+This can encourage the proper alignment of the jaws.

 - Aside from this, you can also consult your child’s orthodontist for other types of orthodontic treatment that can help this alignment further.
 Their orthodontist might recommend a palate expander, for instance, if the teeth in the upper jaw are the problem.